Founder / Board Chair

-I feel very lucky and thankful everyday to have two healthy children.
+I feel very lucky and thankful everyday to have three healthy children.
 I am so thankful for ICP Care and the Itchy Mom’s Facebook page and I feel honored to be able to share my own experience coupled with current research to assist other mothers dealing with this stressful condition.
 Spreading awareness for ICP has become a passion of mine and I look forward to helping as many women as I can.

 I’m a mom of two “itchy” babies.
 With my first, I had what was thought to be a normal pregnancy.
 I had no risks, no concerning family history of pregnancy difficulties, and no known complications.
 I expected a typical pregnancy with the usual outcome, a healthy, happy baby.
 Up until my third trimester, my pregnancy was normal.
 Yes, I puked regularly until almost 19 weeks, but that was normal.
 All those aches and weird pain?
 They were also to be expected.
 So when I began itching, I shrugged it off and labeled it as “normal” along with my pregnancy.
 I had not yet discovered the ICP Care website and the little information I had read all said that Caucasian ladies like myself really were not likely to get cholestasis of pregnancy anyhow.
 Plus, itching should be localized to my hands and feet, not affecting my legs and everywhere else.

 By thirty-seven weeks, I was miserable, not sleeping, and feeling guilty for wanting my baby out.
 I finally complained to my midwives and they ran bile acid and liver function tests.
 Additionally, they noted that my blood pressure was high, but below the threshold for pre-eclampsia.